mendix/docs/content/studio/buzz.md

 Via the **Buzz** tab, you can collaborate on your app with team members – leave comments  or create feedback items on pages, microflows, the domain model, or a navigation document.
 With such in-context commenting it is easy to communicate clearly and plan your future work.

 Comments from Studio Buzz are automatically posted in [App Buzz](/developerportal/collaborate/buzz#app-buzz) in the Developer Portal giving your team members an opportunity to respond to comments both in Studio and the Developer Portal.
-Thus, your team members do not have to work in Studio only, they can be Studio Pro users or Developer Portal users not accessing Studio for their daily work.

 ## 2 Leaving and Editing Comments {#comment}